GreatSealUSA/GreatSealUSA_Art/D⊕GMA/Dogma_Context_Fixations.md

 1. ONE and ONLY ONE true perfect science fiction story.
 The Bible.

 2. 9/11, [September 11](https://www.lemonde.fr/disparitions/article/2007/03/06/l-esprit-du-terrorisme-par-jean-baudrillard_879920_3382.html), ONE AND ONLY ONE PERFECT BOOK story, The Holy Quran, the year 635 story.
-The Mecca geogrpahy.
+The Mecca geography.

 3. ONE AND ONLY ONE PERFECT SCIENCE FICTION BOOK: Book of Mormon.
 Translated by Joseph Smith from golden plates and published in year 1830.